webplatformco/project-class-partials/proposals/customizable-fields.md

 ## Motivation

-Public class fields make a common pattern of declaring instance properties more declarative.
+Public class fields made the common pattern of declaring instance properties more declarative.

 However, while static class fields can be trivially introspected by looking at properties of the class constructor, there is no way to introspect instance fields from a class reference (without creating an instance).

+This limits many metaprogramming use cases, as there is no way to figure out the shape of the class from the outside, without creating an instance.
+For example, this is needed to generate accessors to implement [delegation](delegation.md), or to emulate [class spread syntax](class-spread.md) for partials.

 ## Proposal

 ### Core idea

-A new known symbol that provides read-only or read-write access to (a subset of) a class's internal `[[ Fields ]]` slot.
+A new known symbol that provides read-only or limited read-write access to (a subset of) a class's internal `[[ Fields ]]` slot.

 ### Design decisions